dheerajshenoy/dodo/README.md

 everyday documents, this reader offers a streamlined interface and robust functionality with minimal resource usage.

-## Why ?

-- Wayland support
-- Because okular is bloated and it is the only good pdf reader that seems to exist.
-- Also, because I always wanted to create a PDF reader because when I am not developing a PDF reader, I am reading lots of PDFs for my work.

 ## Features

 - Fast rendering with MuPDF backend